Paypal Holdings Inc (NASDAQ:PYPL) Shares Sold by Factory Mutual Insurance Co.

 In related news, CEO Daniel H. Schulman sold 25,000 shares of Paypal stock in a transaction that occurred on Monday, August 3rd.
 The shares were sold at an average price of $196.89, for a total value of $4,922,250.00.
 Following the completion of the transaction, the chief executive officer now owns 516,403 shares in the company, valued at $101,674,586.67.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
 Also, CAO Aaron Anderson sold 9,203 shares of Paypal stock in a transaction that occurred on Friday, July 31st.
 The shares were sold at an average price of $193.62, for a total transaction of $1,781,884.86.
 Following the completion of the transaction, the chief accounting officer now owns 20,840 shares of the company’s stock, valued at approximately $4,035,040.80.
 The disclosure for this sale can be found here.
 Insiders sold 114,409 shares of company stock valued at $22,178,495 in the last 90 days.
 Company insiders own 0.12% of the company’s stock.

 Several analysts have recently issued reports on PYPL shares.
-JPMorgan Chase & Co. lifted their target price on shares of Paypal from $200.00 to $234.00 and gave the company an “overweight” rating in a research report on Monday, August 17th.
-Canaccord Genuity lifted their target price on shares of Paypal from $190.00 to $218.00 and gave the company a “buy” rating in a research report on Thursday, July 30th.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Paypal from $183.00 to $234.00 and gave the company a “buy” rating in a research report on Thursday, July 30th.
-KeyCorp lifted their target price on shares of Paypal from $215.00 to $230.00 and gave the company an “overweight” rating in a research report on Thursday, October 8th.
-Finally, Daiwa Capital Markets reiterated an “outperform” rating and issued a $201.00 target price on shares of Paypal in a research report on Tuesday, July 21st.
+Barclays lifted their target price on shares of Paypal from $228.00 to $235.00 and gave the company an “overweight” rating in a research report on Wednesday.
+Mizuho lifted their target price on shares of Paypal from $285.00 to $290.00 and gave the company a “buy” rating in a research report on Monday.
+Morgan Stanley lifted their target price on shares of Paypal from $131.00 to $206.00 and gave the company an “overweight” rating in a research report on Wednesday, July 22nd.
+SunTrust Banks lifted their target price on shares of Paypal from $140.00 to $215.00 and gave the company a “hold” rating in a research report on Thursday, July 30th.
+Finally, Bank of America lifted their target price on shares of Paypal from $194.00 to $215.00 and gave the company a “buy” rating in a research report on Monday, July 13th.
 Six investment analysts have rated the stock with a hold rating, thirty-six have issued a buy rating and one has given a strong buy rating to the stock.
 The company has an average rating of “Buy” and an average target price of $198.27.

 Paypal Company Profile